 DoubleLine Alternatives LP (DoubleLine Alternatives) was founded in 2015 and is a limited partnership organized under the laws of Delaware.
 DoubleLine Alternatives' general partner is RHE Group LLC.
-Additionally, Roy Croft LP owns a greater than 25% interest in DoubleLine Alternatives and both LAB1 LP and Jeffrey Gundlach each indirectly own, in the aggregate, a greater than 25% interest in DoubleLine Alternatives (including Roy Croft LP).
+Additionally, Roy Croft LP owns a greater than 25% interest in DoubleLine Alternatives and both LAB1 LP and Jeffrey Gundlach each indirectly own, in the aggregate, a greater than 25% interest in DoubleLine Alternatives due to ownership interests in limited partners of DoubleLine Alternatives (including Roy Croft LP).